To: The Honourable Kathleen Wynne, Premier of the Province of Ontario and the Honourable Mitzie Hunter, Minister of Education

 When trustees censured Trustee Gilchrist a second time (and voted to remove him from the board's expulsion committee), they allowed him to continue to serve on the board's program committee and they did not even consider removing him from the committee responsible for the hiring and promotion of superintendents.
 This was problematic because the trustees were about to hire a new superintendent to support the implementation of your First Nation, Métis, and Inuit Education Policy Framework, Premier Wynne.
 (What if someone from a First Nations Community were to apply for the position?
 What if a Muslim candidate applied?
 Also, it is recommended in the Operational Review Guide for Ontario District School Boards, 4th edition September 2010 that trustees only be involved in the hiring of Directors.)
 It would be highly inappropriate for Trustee Gilchrist to be involved in the hiring and promotion for the new superintendent responsible for implementing the First Nation, Métis, and Inuit Education Policy Framework.
 Yet the trustees allowed it!

 In addition, Director Hick did not veto or even caution the trustees about this decision.
 The entire board meeting is available for the public to watch on the board's website.
+[Note: The video has since been taken down, the Director of KPRDSB is now the Executive Director of the Ontario Public School Boards’ Association, and Trustee Cathy Abraham is now the President of the Association.]
 What’s even more alarming is that Trustee Gilchrist was allowed to be involved in the promotion and hiring of nearly a dozen superintendents since he first made racist comments in 2008!

 Furthermore, 3 English Public school boards have severely gender imbalanced leadership teams and trustees have been involved in many of these hiring decisions, too.
 Lambton Kent DSB has 6 men and only 2 women on its senior leadership team, Waterloo Region DSB has 9 men and only 3 women on its senior leadership team, and the Kawartha Pine Ridge DSB has 7 men and only 2 women on its senior leadership team.
 Of the 31 English Public school boards currently in Ontario, more than 10 have senior leadership teams that are comprised of more men than women.
 This means that nearly 42% of English Public school boards in the province of Ontario are teaching hundreds of thousands of students that men are better leaders than women!